SPECIES DESCRIPTION

 2) Calyx-teeth:

-a) triangular, acute; appendages ovate, rounded, deflexed, as long as the ovary.
+a) triangular, acute, appendages ovate, rounded, deflexed, as long as the ovary.

-b) 3 times as long as the calyx-lobes, broadly bell-shaped velvety (velutinous).
+3) Corolla, 40-50 mm wide, 3 times as long as the calyx-lobes, broadly

-c) sky-blue often with a whitish centre.
+campanulate, velutinous, sky-blue often with a whitish centre.

-d) lobes, broadly ovate, acute, between spreading and erect (erecto-patent).
+a) lobes, broadly ovate, acute, erecto-patent.

 Fruit:-